Henry Too Wesley

-Henry Too Wesley (5 December 1877 – 18 June 1944) was a Liberian lawyer and politician who served as the country's 19th vice president from 1924 to 1928.
+Henry Toö Wesley (5 December 1877 – 18 June 1944) was a Liberian lawyer and politician who served as the country's 19th vice president from 1924 to 1928.
 A member of the Grebo ethnic group, Wesley was Liberia's first indigenous vice president.

 He was born in Maryland County, Liberia, in 1877.
 He was a member of the Senate prior to being elected to the office of vice president.
 He was the second of three vice presidents to serve under Charles D. B. King.